-Pinch of Yum is a sister brand of WP Tasty.
+Pinch of Yum is a former sister brand of WP Tasty.
 In fact, Pinch of Yum is where it all started!
 Pinterest is the #2 traffic source for Pinch of Yum, right behind Google, so it already has a good base of Pinterest traffic.
 This will be helpful in seeing what tactics really make a difference outside of initial growth.

 The Pinch of Yum Pinterest account has previously been managed in-house, but we're handing the reigns over to the Simple Pin Media team for a few months to see what kinds of changes they make and techniques they use.

 That's us!
 We're the creators of a tool called Tasty Pins that helps Pinterest marketers do their job well.
 We want to learn how our customers can best use Tasty Pins and other Pinterest features to really grow their Pinterest accounts.
 And we want to share everything we learn with you!

 Simply put: What really works with Pinterest marketing?

 This question can be broken down into a few parts:

 - What are current Pinterest marketing best practices that actually make a difference?